-Figure 42 Mycelial cultures to which cinnamon, oregano, geranium oils were applied, respectively colloidal copper solution after thermostating for 24 hours, examined under the optical microscope with a x40 objective.
+Figure 78.
+Mycelial cultures to which cinnamon, oregano, geranium oils were applied, respectively colloidal copper solution after thermostating for 24 hours, examined under the optical microscope with a x40 objective

-A reduction of the mycelia is observed in the first 24 hours in the case of the oils of geranium and oregano oil versus colloidal copper solution and cinnamon oil.
+A reduction of the mycelia is observed in the first 24 hours in the case of the oils of geranium and oregano oil versus colloidal copper solution and cinnamon oil; in colloidal copper solution and cinnamon oil the micelles do not shrink.

 In cinnamon and geranium, sensitivity can be observed 48 h after seeding compared to the oils of: white musk and hemp.